ThomasBleijendaal/GeneratedMapper/README.md

 ## More information

 Please review the Example project to find more examples.
+The GeneratedMapper.Tests project contains a lot of unit tests which also show what's possible.